Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Experiments and Results

+Finally, we treat each of the 14 clinician hypernasality severity evaluators as an individual estimator, with which we assess MAE and PCC from the ground-truth average hypernasality severity scores.
+For the LOSO evaluation we average the 14 human evaluator MAE and PCC scores across the 75 speakers, and then average these across the 14 evaluators to get an average human baseline MAE and PCC.
+Similarly, for the LODO conditions we evaluate only the evaluation disease subset.
+These results are presented in Table II as ``Human.''

-The results show that the linear model based on NAP features consistently outperforms the other two models, especially under the LODO conditions.
-The differences are also apparent when we analyze the individual LOSO correlation plots in Fig. 4.
+The results show that the linear model based on NAP features not only consistently outperforms the baseline FF and NN models, achieving the best performance of all systems on all measures but LODO HD MAE.
+The improved performance of our system over the baselines is most pronounced on the LODO conditions, suggesting that our model is more consistently robust to disease-specific manifestations.

+The differences are also apparent when we analyze the individual LOSO correlation plots in Fig. \ref{fig:comparisonplot}.
 These scatter plots relate the estimated hypernasality score for each speaker against the actual hypernasality score.
 As is clear from the figures, the correlation of the baseline methods is largely driven by the samples with very high nasality scores.
 The NAP model exhibits a linear trend between the predicted and actual values throughout the hypernasality range.

+Furthermore, our model outperforms the human evaluators in all but two measures, LOSO PCC and LODO-ALS PCC.